racket/racket/.github/CONTRIBUTING.md

 By making a contribution, you are agreeing that your contribution is licensed under the LGPLv3, Apache 2.0, and MIT licenses.
-Those licenses are available in this repository in the files racket/src/COPYING_LESSER.txt, LICENSE-APACHE, and LICENSE-MIT.
+Those licenses are available in this repository in the files racket/src/LICENSE-LGPL.txt, racket/src/LICENSE-APACHE.txt, and racket/src/LICENSE-MIT.txt.

-See the [Racket Build Guide](../build-guide.md) for more guidabce on contributing.
+See the [Racket Build Guide](../build.md) for more guidance on contributing.